ernsheong/jonlinblog.com/source/blog/2020-10-14-reminiscing-berkeley.html.markdown

 I had an opportunity to be an EE40 teaching assistant the summer before my senior year (because I got an A in EE40).
 I actually did the job and got paid a lot of money for it.
 Somehow I managed to fake it till I made it in that TA job.
 Felt like an impostor.
 Thankfully no one complained about me being an impostor.

 Berkeley has the effect of humbling you, especially if you came out top in your high school.
 It was my reckoning and positioning correction in life.
-I ended my time at Berkeley with a CGPA of 3.65.
+I ended my time at Berkeley with a respectable 3.75 CGPA.
 Alas, not a 3.8 but I didn't really care for some reason.
 I have ZERO regrets about not getting a higher CGPA in Berkeley, with my policy of doing hard things.
 I was there to challenge myself, and I did.

 All this is very academic.
 Another large part of my Berkeley life was my involvement in Gracepoint Church.
 I shall write about that in another post.
 I can count the number of times I headed to SF for fun with one hand or two hands.
 Most of my Berkeley life was academic, and church (for better or worse).